Bearing-based Simultaneous Localization and Affine Formation Tracking for Fixed-wing Unmanned Aerial Vehicles: Introduction

-The primary foundation of researches on bearing-based formation control is the so-called bearing rigidity theory \cite{zhao_bearingrigidity_2015}, which analyzes the conditions on multi-agent systems' topologies and physical configurations to ensure the uniqueness of the formation shape with inter-agent bearings.
-To further analyze the algebraic properties of bearing rigid formations, a matrix-weighted graph Laplacian, the bearing Laplacian matrix, was proposed in \cite{zhao_localizability_2016}.
-With this powerful tool, a series of bearing-based, even bearing-only methods on formation generation and tracking of single or double integrators were presented in \cite{trinh_bearing-based_2018,van_vu_decentralized_2021,li_bearing-only_2022,li_adaptive_2021,trinh_robust_2021}.
+The primary foundation of bearing-based formation control is the so-called bearing rigidity theory \cite{zhao_bearingrigidity_2015}, which analyzes the conditions on multi-agent systems' topologies and physical configurations to ensure the uniqueness of the formation shape with inter-agent bearings.
+To further analyze the algebraic properties of bearing rigid formations, a matrix-weighted graph Laplacian, termed bearing Laplacian matrix, was proposed in \cite{zhao_localizability_2016}.
+With this powerful tool, a series of bearing-based, even bearing-only methods on formation control of single or double integrators were presented in \cite{trinh_bearing-based_2018,li_bearing-only_2022,li_adaptive_2021,trinh_robust_2021}.
 In \cite{van_tran_bearing-constrained_2022}, bearing-based control laws for unicycles were constructed to track moving leaders.
-In \cite{XiaoleiLi_TC_2021}, an almost global stable distributed bearing-only formation controller was designed for Euler–Lagrange-like agents.
-However, to ensure the uniqueness, desired formations are always recurrently assumed to be infinitesimally bearing rigid.
-To make this assumption hold, only trivial infinitesimal bearing motions, namely translational and scaling motions are the allowed formation maneuvers.
+However, to ensure the uniqueness, desired formations are always assumed to be infinitesimally bearing rigid, while only trivial infinitesimal bearing motions, namely translational and scaling motions, are the allowed formation maneuvers relying solely on the bearing rigidity.
 Consequently, all the work mentioned above shares a common basic assumption: the desired inter-agent bearings are constant.